niallsmart/Backbone.Lawnchair/README.md

       lawnchair: = new Lawnchair({ name: "SomeCollection"}, new Function()), // Unique name within your app.

-      // ... everything else is normal.
+      // ... everything else stays the same

     });